Specifications & Dimensions

 Trimming Craftsman Curved Shaft Gas Trimmer for Convenient, No-Hassle Lawn Care

 The Craftsman 27cc* 2-Cycle Curved Shaft Weedwacker boasts dual crankshaft support for enhanced engine life and reduced vibration.
 The 27cc full-crank 2-cycle engine is extremely durable.
 Get push-button starting without pulling thanks to Speed Start™ technology while the Incredi-Pull™ design reduces starting effort with a slow, smooth pull.
 Easy-to-handle curve shaft design gives users exceptional maneuverability.
-The trimmer works with the 8-in-1 yard tool attachment system - it can be made an edger, cultivator, blower, brush cutter, hedge trimmer, pole saw, curve shaft with bump head, straight shaft with head for added versatility and time-saving convenience.
+The trimmer works with the Universal yard tool attachment system - it can be made an edger, cultivator, blower, brush cutter, hedge trimmer, pole saw, curve shaft with bump head, straight shaft with head for added versatility and time-saving convenience.

 Boasting a three-step starting system, the Craftsman Curved Shaft Gas Trimmer starts up easily - simply flip, prime and pull, and you're ready to tackle any job.
 An aluminum hassle-free cutting head is more durable and easy to load with XQ-shaped .110 in. or .130 in. line.
 An adjustable contour handle is ergonomically designed for comfort and control.